Key Takeaways

 There are plenty of SEO tools and software you can use to be more efficient and get insight from your data.
 Many of these tools do not come cheap and are only really necessary for professionals and others that deal with SEO on a more regular basis.

-Morningscore is prices way under the most known SEO tools to fit all the DIY SEO people like yourself.
+Morningscore is priced way under the most well-known SEO tools to fit all the DIY SEO people like yourself.

 ✅ 2.1 Set up Google Analytics (or other tracking tool)

 It doesn’t have to be Google Analytics.
-You can use other tools like Plausible instead as we use in Morningscore.
+You can use other tools like Plausible instead, which we use in Morningscore.

 ✅ 2.2 Set up Google Search Console